erizov/Professor/semester_15/lecture_108_graph_databases_advanced/graph_traversal/README.md

 ## Often Used Together With

-Graph Traversal is commonly used in combination with:
+Graph Traversal is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques